Plug and Play Splitting Techniques for Poisson Image Restoration: Plug and Play Methods

 \end{enumerate} \end{prp}

 The seminal work \cite{6737048} observed that the update rule for $\vw$ in \cref{al:ADMM} can be interpreted as a Gaussian denoising step on the variable $\vw$, with a regularization function $\varphi$.
-Therefore, they proposed to plug in an off-the-shelf Gaussian denoiser $\mathcal{D}_{\gamma\beta}$ instead of the proximal step, where $\gamma\beta$ is the variance of the Gaussian noise to be removed.
+Therefore, they proposed to plug in an off-the-shelf Gaussian denoiser $\mathcal{D}_{\gamma\beta}$ instead of the proximal step, where $\gamma\beta$ is the standard deviation of the Gaussian noise to be removed.
 The method takes the name of Plug and Play (PnP) and it is depicted, in its general formulation, in \cref{al:Pnp}.
-Some examples are BM3D \cite{dabov2007image} or Nonlocal Mean Filter \cite{buades2011non} or with a trained deep neural networks \cite{doi:10.1137/20M1387961}.
-The advantage of this strategy is two fold: one does not need to select a priori a regularization function $\varphi$ and furthermore, once chosen, one can avoid to compute the proximal operator of $\varphi$, via a direct formula-as in the $\ell_1$ case-or via an iterative method, \emph{e.g.}, when $\varphi$ is the Total Variation regularization.
+Some examples {for the denoiser used in PnP schemes} are BM3D \cite{dabov2007image} or Nonlocal Mean Filter \cite{buades2011non}, or trained deep neural networks \cite{doi:10.1137/20M1387961}.
+The advantage of this strategy is twofold: one does not need to select a priori a regularization function $\varphi$ and furthermore, once chosen, one can avoid to compute the proximal operator of $\varphi$, via a direct formula-as in the $\ell_1$ case-or via an iterative method, \emph{e.g.}, when $\varphi$ is the Total Variation regularization.

 This strategy proved to achieve remarkable results in terms of reconstruction quality and computational time: the numerical experience \cite{6737048,cascarano2022plug,pendu2023preconditioned} showed that this method is able to exploit both the properties of the original variational model and the noise-removal abilities of the chosen denoiser.

-Nonetheless, such approach does not come without a cost: one needs to assure some properties on the chosen denoiser for assuring a convergence behavior of the new PnP scheme.
-Well established results \cite{9054731,ryu2019plug} state that such denoiser, in order to actually be the proximal operator of some function $R$, must be firmly non expansive.
+{Nonetheless, such an approach does not come without presenting several challenges.
+Consider the case in which the chosen denoiser is the prox operator of an \textit{unknown} function: this amounts to \emph{implicitly} defining the primal problem to solve and the relative objective function, the latter consisting of the data fidelity $\psi$ (selected according to the noise affecting the data) and of a regularization function $\rho$ such that $\mathcal{D}(\cdot)=\prox_\rho(\cdot)$.
+The implicit optimization problem is therefore

+For example, if the denoiser is the soft thresholding operator, then it is a common knowledge that the function $\rho$ is the $\ell_1$ norm; it can be proven that a class of linear denoisers, such as kernel and symmetric denoisers, can be expressed as proximity operators of some convex functions \cite{9418516}}.

+{On the other hand, if the chosen denoiser $\mathcal{D}$ does not meet the requirements to be the proximal operator of a function, then the convergence of PnP method is no longer related to the primal problem, the focus is on consensus equilibrium formulation: this amounts to have

+where $\tilde\vx$ is the restored solution and $\tilde\vlambda$ can be interpreted as the noise component removed from the data.
+For a more thoughtful discussion, see \cite{10004791}.}